In a Nutshell: A Portrait of Elizabeth Tashjian

 Synopsis

 In a Nutshell: A Portrait of Elizabeth Tashjian: chronicles the unique life of Elizabeth Yegsa Tashjian: at birth in 1912, a first generation American of aristocratic Armenian immigrants; at age nine, a concert violinist living on Manhattan’s upper west side; at twenty-one, an award-winning classical painter studying at the National Academy of Design in New York; at age forty-seven, a devoted Christian Science healer; and, at the youthful age of sixty, creator of the one and only Nut Museum.
 At ninety-two years old, Tashjian found herself immersed in a strange new chapter of her prolific life.
 After a series of tragic events surrounding her health and finances, she was penniless and confined to a nursing home against her will.
 The contents of the Nut Museum were permanently removed and her beloved home sold to the highest bidder.
 Declared insane by her state-appointed conservators, Elizabeth Tashjian fought to preserve her identity and regain the life she built.
+In a Nutshell made its world premiere at the 2005 Slamdance Film Festival and went on to win multiple awards, including a Crystal Heart Award at the 2005 Heartland Film Festival, as well as a Gotham Award nomination.